 Top your fudgy brownie with whipped cream and this Microwave Hot Fudge Sauce for added decadence!

-If you’re a fan of similar small-batch desserts, make sure to try Molten Lava Cake, Mini Chocolate Cream Pie in Mason Jars, and Nutella Cupcakes.
+If you’re a fan of similar small-batch desserts, be sure to try Molten Lava Cake, Mini Chocolate Cream Pie in Mason Jars, and Nutella Cupcakes.
 And if you can’t even wait 1 minute to eat your brownie, skip the microwave and dig into a bowl of edible brownie batter!

 - All-purpose flour – Use gluten-free flour like Bob’s Red Mill for gluten sensitivities.